JackSzwergold/Writing/Walking Home Alone From Elementary School.md

-# Walking Home Alone From P.S.
-100
+# Walking Home Alone From Elementary School

 By Jack Szwergold, August 27, 2015